6 Alternative Christmas Movies to Break Tradition

 Iron Man 3 (2013)

-Unlike Frosty the Snowman, an armor-clad superhero such as Iron Man is for life, not just for Christmas.
+Unlike Frosty the Snowman, an armor-clad super hero such as Iron Man doesn’t melt very easily, so he’s here to save the day all year — not just for Christmas.
 Plus he’s arguably a little cooler than his icy counterpart.

 Director Shane Black often sets his movies around the holidays, so it’s perhaps no surprise that Iron Man 3 has a distinctly festive setting.
 Not only does the story take place on the lead up to Christmas, it also features some touching moments capable of melting even a heart of steel.
 These flashes of warm-and-fuzzy are predominantly produced by the burgeoning relationship between Tony Stark and Pepper Potts, as well as the spirited message at the center of the story about the importance of generosity and selflessness.